IT3038C/IT3038C.github.io/docs/week-9.md

         print(a[0].string)
 ```

-Notice the use of the lxml parser when we define our BeautifulSoup object names “soup”.
+Notice the use of the lxml parser when we define our BeautifulSoup object names "soup".

 Let's do one more scraping example: